What is an Abdominoplasty?

 Figure 5B - Middle: Advancing the skin flap downward and removing the excess skin.
 There is not quite enough upper abdominal skin excess to advance the excess skin downward far enough so that the hole cut in the abdominal skin from around the umbilicus is now below the waist crease incision.
 The hole lies just above the waist crease incision and must therefore be closed in a vertical orientation.
 This will result in a small vertical scar lying just above and touching the waist crease scar as an “inverted T”.
 These scars are almost always not visible in clothing and bikini bottoms as the waist crease incision is intentionally made very low to begin with.
 Right: The final result is shown.
 The excess skin has been removed, a new hole was created on the abdominal skin flap and the umbilicus (which remained attached to the abdominal muscles below) is now brought out through that hole and sutured to that hole.
 The previous umbilical hole is now closed as a small vertical incision and lies just above the waist crease incision.
 Note the scar across the waist crease of the abdomen with the small vertical extension and the scar around the umbilicus.

 Figure 5C - Middle: Advancing the skin flap downward and removing the excess skin.
 There is less upper abdominal skin excess than in the previous example.
 The hole will lie somewhere between the umbilicus and the waist crease incision and may be visible above the waistband of clothing or a bathing suit.
 Right: The final result is shown.
 The excess skin has been removed, a new hole was created on the abdominal skin flap and the umbilicus (which remained attached to the abdominal muscles below) is now brought out through that hole and sutured to that hole.
 The previous umbilical hole is now closed as a small vertical incision which now lies midway between the umbilicus the waist crease incision.
 Note the scar across the waist crease of the abdomen with the small vertical scar on the mid-lower abdomen and the scar around the umbilicus.
-In these cases, sometimes a better choice is to “float the umbiliicus” which avoids both scar around the umbilicus and the vertical incision on the lower abdomen altogther.
-The tradeoff is a slightly lower umbiliicus, one without any scar around it, but this usually does not detract from the overall result of the procedure.
+In cases where there is very little upper abdominal laxity, sometimes a better choice is to “float the umbilicus” which avoids both scar around the umbilicus and the vertical incision on the lower abdomen altogether.
+The tradeoff is a slightly lower umbilicus, one without any scar around it, but this usually does not detract from the overall result of the procedure.

 Figure 6 - Before and after abdominoplasty, showing the incisions